nicolasduminil/50-shades-of-rest/async-clients/README.md

           });
       }
     }
+<p style="text-align: center;">Listing 3.7 Using the JAX-RS 2.1 non-blocking client to asynchronously invoke endpoints</p>

 We have replaced the call to `thenAccept(...)` by `thenApply(...)`.
 Doing that, we don't wait anymore the task completion, as we did previously by calling